 Honestly, our current Cloud Backup solution has issues.
 It works great when you start out, but the more notes you take, the larger the backup becomes.
 Unfortunately, it's not as simple as only backing up what's changed due to the way our internal data is stored.
 This is also something we're investigating (and have been for a while), but having support for the SAF would go a long way towards improving this.
 This is because we could simply create a backup and save it locally to Storage Provider X (e.g. Drive).
 Then Storage Provider X would do what they do best: manage syncing any changes to the cloud in an efficient manner.

 This is something we’ve been investigating since the app’s inception and we continue to investigate constantly.
-Syncing is a very difficult problem to solve, especially in regards to handwritten notes which can be combined with images and text.
-I don’t have any kind of ETA for when syncing will be supported, but rest assured this is a high priority for us.
-We appreciate all your feedback on this idea.
+Syncing is a very difficult problem to solve, especially with regards to handwritten notes which can be combined with images and text and contain backgrounds from multiple PDFs.
+I don’t have an ETA for when sync will be supported, but rest assured this is a high priority for us.
+We appreciate everyone’s feedback on this idea.

 @Sean Ferguson No news.
 I 100% agree with you though.
 Syncing is a big thing.
 It would be awesome to sync notes between devices, especially now with Android apps coming to Chromebooks.